 Arthur Burgess in the British Army WWI Service Records, 1914-1920 tells us that Mary’s residence was Brookbottom Strines, Nr New Mills Derbyshire, yet on another document his residence was Hawarden.

 Arthurs Attestation Papers give some information about Arthur, but the ink in parts is very faded.
 He Enlisted 2nd December 1915 and was Church of England.
 It seems that he was deprived of 3 days pay, but I cannot make out why.
 He was on leave from the 14th to the 28th September 1918 and he died of wounds received in Action on the 6th November 1918 at No. 1 Casualty Clearing Station.
+Sadly, Arthur died 5 days before the end of the war and the Armistice.

 British Army WWI Medal Rolls Index Cards, 1914-1920 about Arthur Burgess confirms the regimental information above, but does not tell us his first Theatre of War, nor when he entered it.